-Unlike Christmas where the non-religious traditions have crossed the Pacific, Halloween is a non-event for local Chinese people unless they have some connection to the expatriate population.
-It's unlikely you'll see signs of Halloween outside major cities.
+Unlike Christmas where the non-religious traditions have been adopted, Halloween is a non-event for local Chinese people and it's unlikely you'll see signs of Halloween outside major cities.

 How Adults Celebrate Halloween in China

 How to Celebrate Halloween in China With Kids

-Unfortunately, only the expat/international schools will likely be doing anything Halloween related so if you're just visiting China with your kids during Halloween, you'll be hard-pressed to find parties or trick-or-treating, but that doesn't mean they don't exist.
+Unfortunately, only the international schools will likely be doing anything Halloween related, so if you're just visiting China with your kids during Halloween, you'll be hard-pressed to find parties or trick-or-treating, but that doesn't mean they don't exist.
 Check your city for local Halloween-themed events like Hong Kong's Halloween Fest or this Halloween Fair in Beijing.